-Assessment result Related findings ✓ Fully met The central bank has joined the NGFS.
+Assessment result Related findings ✓ Fully met ❖ The central bank has joined the NGFS.
 Note: if the central bank was a founding member and/or plays a specific role in the NGFS governance (e.g. steering committee, workstream lead), this is indicated in the assessment result.
 Partially met N/A × Not met ❖ The central bank has not joined the NGFS.

-Indicator 2.2.2 Split result (C / E)
+Split result (C / E)

-The central bank has defined science-based, climate and environmental-related nominal anchors as objectives beyond conventional ones (price stability, full employment etc.).
+The central bank has defined science-based climate and environmental targets as part of its objectives beyond conventional ones (price stability, full employment etc.).